Breast Augmentation Surgery

 • Improved shape with constricted breast or breast ptosis

-• Eliminates animation issues with subpectoral placement
+• Eliminates animation issues from subpectoral placement

 Advantages of subpectoral placement include: